kharod/wdio-test-runner/README.md

 - Support for running specific tests or test suites
 - Headless mode support
 - Works with any WebdriverIO project
+- Always uses your project's WebdriverIO configuration
+- Support for both `.spec.ts` and `.test.ts` files
+- Auto-detection of tests in `tests` folder
+- Support for projects with WebdriverIO in `integration/wdio` structure

 ## Installation